microsoft/PartnerResources/_docs/Skilling/AI ML Academy/content/Azure OpenAI.md

 	1. Put Instructions at the Beginning:
 		- Clearly state what you want the model to do.

-		Example: Summarize the follow text, highlighting the main point.
+		Example: Summarize the following text, highlighting the main point.
 		Text: """
 		{input}
 		"""